Can I Eat Expired Imitation Bacon Bits?

 Expert Source

 "Imitation bacon bits should be stored in a cool, dry place away from direct sunlight and heat sources.
-Once opened, they should be used within 6 months for best quality, but can be safe to consume beyond that if stored properly." - FDA
+Once opened, they should be tightly sealed and used within 6 months for best quality, according to USDA recommendations."

 Fresh Imitation Bacon Bits